lucassimao/decorebator-app/README.md

     - prettier
     - Docker
     - Amazon S3
+    - MongoDB

 + Frontend
     - React
     - jest/cypress
     - Material-UI
+    - GraphQL
     - redux
     - react-redux
     - redux-thunk
     - react-router-dom

+## The branch 'master' has production code
-## The branch 'wordlists-frontend' is the current active one, please check it out for more info
+## The branch 'working' is where the current work is going on, please check it out for more info